-Training Plan: Present on crime scene awareness following the outline below.
+Training Plan: Present on crime scene awareness following the outline below, then proceed to the increasingly more complex practical evolutions.

-Objectives: Minimal disturbance, documentation, maintain chain of custody.

-Principles:

-Contamination, Containment, Restraint, Call

-Defense needs to raise reasonable doubt

-Uncertainty, untrained investigators, too many different observations/observers

-Actions to take on discovering a crime scene

-Limit and record contamination (contamination)

-Establish an exclusion zone and a cold zone (containment)

-Call it in - preferably via phone rather than radio (call).
+Safety Goals: Minimal disturbance, documentation, maintain chain of custody.
+Principles: Contamination, Containment, Restraint, Call Defense needs to raise reasonable doubt Uncertainty, untrained investigators, too many different observations/observers Actions to take on discovering a crime scene Limit and record contamination (contamination) Establish an exclusion zone and a cold zone (containment) Call it in - preferably via phone rather than radio (call).
 Emphasis on quiet notification.

-Call to appropriate jurisdictional law enforcement authorities.
+Call txo appropriate jurisdictional law enforcement authorities.
 Pre-planned code may be appropriate (despite ICS) to communicate with IC.
 Radio can be and is legally monitored.
 Cell phones can be illegally monitored.
 Minimum information necessary.
 Do not elaborate.
 Location and time of find.
 Take, only if asked by LE, a picture and send to LE by cell phone.
 Cell phone becomes discoverable evidence.
 Things not to do at a crime scene (restraint).
 No picture taking.
 No discussion of the crime scene with each other.
 Absolutely no deploying canines as a "training opportunity".
 No social media activity.

-Handover

-else over to LE.

-Only relinquish the scene to a properly identified LE officer (uniform, badge) Log the time, log your handover of the scene.

-You retain a log with one entry - time you handed crime scene and everything
+Chain of Custody Handover Only relinquish the scene to a properly identified LE officer (uniform, badge) Log the time, log your handover of the scene.
+You retain a log with one entry - time you handed crime scene and everything else over to LE.
 LE gets all materials, with a log with a last entry of your handover of the scene and documentation.
 Relinquish all materials to the LE officer.
 Remove yourself and all other SAR personnel to an identified location for debriefing by investigative LE.
 Discuss nothing about the matter to anyone, including each other.
 Investigative authorities need just the facts, as immediately observed, without your inferences.
 Approaching a possibly deceased find.
 Emergency medical care takes priority, preservation of evidence is an additional concern.

 If medical care is not necessary (per local medical protocol, e.g. decapitation, extreme dependent lividity, rigor mortis), preservation of evidence becomes primary concern.